Americans spend more on prescription drugs than any other country globally, racking up more than $358 billion in costs in 2020 alone.

 As I said, you can save up to 80% on prescription medication.
 In 2020, the average user received an average savings of over 70% off retail prices.
 That’s a ton of money!

 Let’s take the blood pressure medication Atorvastatin as an example.
-Here in Phoenix, we found it at Bashas Pharmacy for $8.25, 95% off the retail price.
+We found it at Bashas Pharmacy here in Phoenix for $8.25, 95% off the retail price.
 Wow.
 What about the proton-pump inhibitor Pantoprazole?
 Prices run the gamut, from $30.70 at CVS Pharmacy to as low as $9.20 at Costco.

 To check prices where you live, go to GoodRx.com.
 Enter the name of the drug, then tap on the “Find the lowest price” button and you’re off and running.